🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 Frequently Asked Questions

-What shoes are best for San Jose in October?+
+Is San Jose cold in October?+

-How warm is San Jose in October?+
+Does it rain in San Jose in October?+

 What should I pack for San Jose in October?+